+COVID-19

-The coronavirus, COVID-19, was first identified as a new, highly contagious virus in December 2019.
-The World Health Organisation declared a global pandemic in March 2020 and as at 30 June2020, COVID-19 remains prevalent throughout the world, including Australia.
+As at 30 June 2021, COVID-19 remains prevalent throughout the world, including Australia.
 COVID-19 has caused unprecedented disruption to populations, businesses and general economic activity.
 As the situation evolves, it continues to have significant impacts on investment funds and their trustees and managers, both directly and indirectly.

-As this situation is rapidly developing, the Responsible Entity has been monitoring both the valuation of the Trust's assets and the Trust's liquidity.
+As this situation is continuing, the Responsible Entity has been monitoring both the valuation of the Trust's assets and the Trust's liquidity.
 In these circumstances, there is uncertainty around valuations (refer Note 6).
-The Responsible Entity will continue to closely monitor market situations to ensure that valuations remain appropriate and update the ASX where necessary to provide informed guidance for unitholders during this rapidly changing environment.
+The Responsible Entity will continue to closely monitor market situations to ensure that valuations remain appropriate and update the ASX where necessary to provide informed guidance for investors during this rapidly changing environment.